I have a guest blog post for you today on suspension training and the shoulder. It is from Zita Alves.

 Movement

-- Lean back as arms come forward in front of chest, hands facing each other
+• Lean back as arms come forward in front of the chest, hands facing each other

-- Wrists strong, core braced, keep chest up, squeeze shoulder blades down
+• Wrists strong, core braced, keep the chest up, squeeze shoulder blades down

-Once the exerciser has mastered the basic movements with good form they can work on some great combinations such as the following:
+Once the exerciser has mastered the fundamental movements with the excellent form, they can work on some great combinations such as the following:

-One of my favourite combinations is :-Y raise, high row, low row to bicep curl.
-Perform 1 rep of each after the other in a continuous movement aiming for approx 5 reps in total, or more reps depending on the foot positioning.
-The advantage of suspension training is that during a set if form deteriorates the feet can be very slightly moved to make the exercise easier and maintain the time under tension.
+One of my favorite combinations is:-Y raise, high row, low row to bicep curl.
+Perform one rep after the other in a continuous movement, aiming for approximately five reps in total, or more reps depending on the foot positioning.
+The advantage of suspension training is that during a set if form deteriorates, the feet can be very slightly moved to make the exercise easier and maintain the time under tension.

-One of the coolest ways to use the Ztrainer is for MYOFASCIAL STRETCHES.
-The body has lines that run through the it and tightness in these lines is very common and can lead to dysfunction.
-For example one of the lines that I love to stretch for both myself and my clients is the anterior lines that runs from the head down the front of the body through the hips down the legs into the feet.
-A great way to prepare the body ready for activity is by incorporating the following movements.
+One of the most remarkable ways to use the Ztrainer is for MYOFASCIAL STRETCHES.
+The body has lines that run through it, and tightness in these lines is very common and can lead to dysfunction.
+For example, one of the lines that I love to stretch for my clients is the anterior lines that run from the head down the front of the body through the hips down the legs into the feet.
+Incorporating the following movements is a great way to prepare the body for activity.

 Lunge and chest openings

-Facing away from the anchor point, holding the handles lightly, arms straight and wide in T position step forward into lunge, tucking pelvis under.
-Make sure fingers pointing back to add a slight nerve stretch.
+They were facing away from the anchor point, holding the handles lightly, arms straight and wide in T position, stepping forward into a lunge, tucking the pelvis under.
+Make sure fingers point back to add a slight nerve stretch.

 Alternate feet and repeat with arms in more of a Y position

-Developing this further you can get an even deeper stretch.
-Step right foot forward into lunge position, tuck pelvis under and lift left arm.
-Keep right arm down by side and rotate upper body slightly to right to get a great stretch down the left side of the body.
+Developing this further, you can get an even deeper stretch.
+Step right foot forward into the lunge position, tuck pelvis under, and lift left arm.
+Keep your right arm down by the side and rotate the upper body slightly to the right to get a great stretch down the left side of the body.
 There are not many people who won’t feel this one!

 Curtsey lunge and lat stretch

-Facing the anchor point standing back with arms straight, take 1 leg behind into a curtsey lunge and drop chest to feel the lats stretch.
+Facing the anchor point standing back with arms straight, take one leg behind into a curtsey lunge and drop chest to feel the lats stretch.

 Side Stretch

-Standing sideways to anchor point, grab both handles with arms straight, feet under handles and drop hip slightly to side, eg if anchor point is on left, drop left hip out to side to feel left side of body stretching
+Standing sideways to the anchor point, grab both handles with arms straight, feet under grips, and drop the hip slightly to the side.g., e.g., if the anchor point is on the left, drop the left hip out to the side to feel the left side of body stretching.

 Do as many of the above as you feel your body needs.

 Zita Alves has been a Personal Trainer for 13 years after a career change in 1998.
-As a non-exercising, overweight asthmatic she has found her true passion in helping others.
-In 2009 Zita set up Bath Bootcamp in Somerset, UK which currently runs 15 classes a week.
-In 2010 she launched the Ztrainer Suspension Fitness Training System which already has customers around the world and is being used by some of the UK’s leading Fitness Professionals.
+As a non-exercising, overweight asthmatic, she has found her true passion in helping others.
+In 2009 Zita set up Bath Bootcamp in Somerset, the UK, which currently runs 15 classes a week.
+In 2010 she launched the Ztrainer Suspension Fitness Training System, which already has customers worldwide and is being used by some of the UK’s leading Fitness Professionals.

 Thank you for reading, until next time.